This Is How Tomorrow Moves: Critical reception

 Aggregator AnyDecentMusic? gave it 7.6 out of 10, based on their assessment of the critical consensus.

 Ciaran Picker of Dork described the album as "remarkably assured."
 Writing for The Skinny, Oscar Lund wrote that the album was "sentimental", "emotive", and "infectiously catchy" but also "a little too safe, [...] generic, and reserved."
 Maya Georgi of Rolling Stone praised the album's production, writing: "Thanks to the help of Rubin’s attentive production style, the album ventures into new territory but makes it feel worn-in."
 Reviewing for Slant Magazine, Jeremy Winograd wrote that the album's hooks "practically creep up on you before they burrow their way into your brain."
 Ashley Bardhan of Pitchfork wrote that the album "sometimes douses its introspection in unnecessary syrup."
 Writing for The Observer Kitty Empire described the album as "well-produced, beautifully played, elegantly arranged."
+Writing for The Guardian, Kitty Empire stated "Post, for one, takes a Taylor Swift-ish pop song and runs it through a 'zoomergaze' filter – zoomergaze being the latest iteration of My Bloody Valentine's influence as refracted by the internet."